florishafkenscheid/belt/README.md

 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/florishafkenscheid/belt/ci.yml?label=master)
 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/florishafkenscheid/belt/release.yml?label=release)

-> [!NOTE]
-> This was heavily inspired by abucnasty's work.
-> I wanted to make a more universal, cross-platform version of the existing ps1 script.

 BELT is a wrapper for the `factorio --benchmark` command, to make it more user friendly, more efficient to use, and to generate templated handlebars files with the gotten data.

 ## Features